louis-co/SGS-CarBooking/README.md

 ## V 0.0.2_Prod
 #### LOH
-- Fixed Flow the duration multiplier (there was a type issue)
+- Fixed Flow the duration multiplier (there was a type issue) Flow in question: Google Maps Duration Api Getter Flow (also gets Addresses)
-- Minor Name Changes
+- Minor Name Changes of flow: Google Maps Duration Api Getter Flow (also gets Addresses)